 The findings in the report arrive as optimism in small businesses begins to stagnate.
 The Small Business Optimism Index, maintained by the National Federation of Independent Business fell 0.2 percent in August.
 Currently, at 94.4, the index is well below its 42-year historical average (98.0).

 According to a chief economist from Bloomberg Intelligence, another expert quoted in the Bloomberg News story, political uncertainty stemming from the upcoming presidential election could be adding a little extra distortion to the current outlook on the small business sector.

 Nearly 40 percent of the small business owners surveyed did cite political uncertainty as one of their biggest reasons for delaying expansion.
 That number represents an all-time high.

 The JPMorgan Chase Institute says that it hopes small business owners focus more on factors over which they have control, rather than regulatory changes, taxes, and other things that are out of their hands.

 JPMorgan’s advice to small businesses?
 Focus on having a clear sense of your liquidity picture.
 That’s the factor that is likely to have the most immediate impact on their livelihoods that they can act on.

 Get in the Game with Capstone

-For qualified clients, Capstone provides purchase order funding, single invoice factoring and full-contract factoring for work performed under contract with credit-worthy accounts.
+For qualified clients, Capstone provides purchase order factoring, single invoice factoring and full-contract factoring for work performed under contract with credit-worthy accounts.
 We have highly experienced professionals on staff to facilitate the purchase of work in progress and progress billing-related accounts receivable.
-Please visit our homepage or contact us directly for more information.
+To learn more about our services and how we serve small businesses, please visit our homepage.